Times of Our Lives

 Times of Our Lives is the fourteenth studio album by American singer-songwriter Judy Collins, released in February 1982 by Elektra Records.
 It peaked at No. 190 on the Billboard Pop Albums charts.
-In 1981, prior to the album's release, Collins appeared on the CBS soap opera Guiding Light, performing two songs from the (then) forthcoming album: "Great Expectations" and "It's Gonna Be One of Those Nights".
+In 1981, prior to the album's release, Collins appeared on the CBS soap opera Guiding Light, performing two songs from the (then) forthcoming album: "Great Expectations" and "It's Gonna Be One of Those Nights" (both having penned by Hugh Prestwood).

-The single of "Memory" by Andrew Lloyd Webber from the Broadway musical Cats was the earliest released version of the song by a singer (apart from its Broadway Cast Album).
-It was quickly followed by another version by Barbra Streisand.
+The single of "Memory" by Andrew Lloyd Webber from the West End musical Cats was the earliest released version of the song by a singer (apart from its London Cast Album).
+It was quickly followed by a version by Barbra Streisand.